Welcome the Bay Area Regional Elementary Science Olympiad!

 - My child only wants to do one or two subjects.
 Can she/he still join the team?
 This is variable and up to agreement between the other families on the team.

 - My child is in 3rd grade (or lower) — can they compete?
-Although there is no true lower age limit, younger students (3rd grade or below) will find themselves at a distinct disadvantage when competing with 4th and 5th graders, and would likely struggle to do well in the written test events.
+Although there is no true lower age limit, younger students (3rd grade or below) will find themselves at a distinct disadvantage when competing with 4th and 5th graders, and would likely struggle to do well in the written test events (and weekly meetings).
 We hope to see your student participate in a few years!

 Registration and Costs

 - When is the actual competition day?
 Is this an all-day event?
-The Elementary SciOly competition is scheduled on Saturday, May 3, 2025 at Canyon Middle School.
+The Elementary SciOly competition is scheduled on Saturday, April 25, 2026 at Castro Valley High School.
 Individual events will begin at 8 :30am.
 Students should arrive an hour before their first scheduled test time.
 All tests will be done by 12:30.
 There will be a short break before the Award Ceremony.
 Award Ceremony concludes around 2 pm.

 - How do I register?
 There is no registration for individual students; you must form a team at your child’s school first.
 The team’s Head Coach will register their team(s) online at https://scilympiad.com/bayarea-elementary.
 Registration is now open!
 Here are the instructions on how to register your team.